KosinskiLab/AlphaPulldown/README.md

 AlphaPulldown can be used in two ways: either by a two-step pipeline made of **python scripts**, or by a **Snakemake pipeline** as a whole.
 For details on using the Snakemake pipeline, please refer to the separate GitHub [**repository**](https://github.com/KosinskiLab/AlphaPulldownSnakemake).

+To enable faster usage and avoid redundant feature recalculations, we have developed a public database containing precomputed features for all major model organisms, available for download.
+For more details, [click here](https://github.com/KosinskiLab/AlphaPulldown/blob/main/README.md#features-database).
 ## Overview

 <picture>